HARVARD -- The selectmen at a previous meeting approved Ambulance Director Steve Beckman's ambulance squad roster, but only through the end of July.

 Multiple member categories include cadets, some of whom are high school students at The Bromfield School or adults "in various stages of the testing process" toward becoming provisional EMTs, Beckman said.
 He also explained the difference between provisional and full membership.

 A full member must commit to 10 ambulance runs per year, 16 hours on call and must attend eight out of 12 monthly meetings.
-But "special allowances" may be made for college students who want to remain active, typically those who are attending schools in state and frequently come home on weekends as well as on long school vacations.

 Things change, though, and the department tracks its active college student members to see if the commitments are met.